Escape and Evasion – Outmaneuvering Threats in the Wild

 Understanding Your Environment

-First off, let’s talk about the importance of understanding your surroundings.
-Knowing the terrain can be as crucial as knowing how to start a fire (which, by the way, should never involve trying to rub two sticks together while panicking).
+First, let’s speak about why it’s important to know what’s going on around you.
+Knowing the land can be just as important as knowing how to make a fire (which, by the way, should never involve trying to rub two sticks together while you’re panicked).

 The Art of Stealth